 We are HUGE science fiction fans, so we’re always on the lookout for kids’ books about aliens, outer space, and any other topic that would thrill our geeky hearts.
 Here’s a set of children’s science fiction books that the grownups in our house enjoyed as much as our kiddo did.
-If you have any suggestions, feel free to leave a comment!
+(Disclosure: Amazon links are affiliate links.)

 Space Dog by Mini Grey

 Mini Grey is one of our favorite kids’ authors and artists, and she nails it with this very British scifi picture book.
 The style is vintage radio drama, the protagonists are cute animals, and the message is inter-species harmony.
 What more could you need?
 Once you’ve read the story, double back and look closely at the newspaper backgrounds in the introduction to our characters – and don’t miss the end papers, of course.
-If you haven’t read her other books Toys in Space and the Traction Man series, you should read them as well!
+If you haven’t read her Traction Man series, you should read that as well!